gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 =============

 - The default Python is typically 3.8.
 We do not support python 2 usage as most packages have updated to support python 3.
+    - Look into `2to3 <https://docs.python.org/3/library/2to3.html>`__ if your code is still Python2!
-- We also have installed :code:`virtualenv` across most of our servers and as many dev boards as possible.
+- :code:`virtualenv` is installed across most of our servers and as many dev boards as possible.
-    - We recommend to use either :code:`virtualenv` with :code:`pip` or :code:`pipenv` to install packages into your local virtual environments.
+    - We recommend to use either :code:`virtualenv` or :code:`venv` with :code:`pip` or :code:`pipenv` to install packages into your local virtual environments.
+Note that :code:`venv` and :code:`pip` are default packages for all Python 3.3+ installations.
 - We do not typically recommend using conda, miniconda, or anaconda as these quickly eat up home directory space.
-    - However, if you want to use conda or miniconda please consider `using miniconda with your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your venvs.
+    - However, if you want to use conda or miniconda please consider `using miniconda with your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your conda environment and venvs.

 What's the difference between pip, venv, env, conda, etc?
 =============